Haymarket, London

-Haymarket is a street in the St James's area of the City of Westminster, London.
+Haymarket is a street in the St James's area of the City of Westminster.
 It runs from Piccadilly Circus in the north to Pall Mall at the southern end.
-Located on the street are the Theatre Royal, Her Majesty's Theatre, New Zealand House, a cinema complex and restaurants.
+Located on the street are the Theatre Royal, His Majesty's Theatre, New Zealand House, a cinema complex and restaurants.

 History

 Origins

 The broad street connecting Pall Mall with Piccadilly is recorded in the Elizabethan era and, as the name suggests, was chiefly used as a street market for the sale of fodder and other farm produce.
 At that time, it was a rural spot, with the village of Charing the closest settlement.
 This practice continued to the reign of William III; by that time, carts carrying hay and straw were allowed in the street to trade, toll-free.
 In 1692, when the street was paved, a tax was levied on the loads: 3d for a load of hay and 2d for one of straw.
 In 1830, the market was moved by Act of Parliament to Cumberland Market near Regent's Park.

 In earlier centuries, the Haymarket was also one of the centres of prostitution in London, but this is no longer the case.
 Old and New London informs us, in 1878:

 Situated in the centre of the pleasure-going Westend population, the Haymarket is a great place for hotels, supper-houses, and foreign cafés; and it need hardly be added here, that so many of its taverns became the resort of the loosest characters, after the closing of the theatres, who turned night into day, and who were so constantly appearing before the sitting magistrates in consequence of drunken riots and street rows, that the Legislature interfered, and an Act of Parliament was passed, compelling the closing of such houses of refreshment at twelve o'clock.